JeroenGar/datasets/README.md

-# Academic Cutting & Packing Datasets from the ESICUP community
+#  Cutting & Packing Datasets for Academic Research
-This repository contains a collection of datasets for academic research in cutting and packing problems.
+This repository contains a collection of datasets for academic research in Cutting and Packing (C&P) problems by the ESICUP community.
 The datasets are intended to facilitate benchmarking and comparison of different algorithms and approaches.

 > [!NOTE]
 > This resource was previously hosted at [https://github.com/ESICUP/datasets](https://github.com/ESICUP/datasets), but has been migrated to GitHub in an effort to improve maintainability and long-term availability.